kostyaaaaa/kostyaaaaa.github.io/README.md

 Worked with several APIs including Wistia
 Refactoring several parts and transferring logic into separate components (and vice versa combining logic into one component) for better readability

-Tech-stack: React, Context, React-query, Tailwind, Typescript
+Technologies: React, Context, React-query, Tailwind, Typescript

 <!---
 kostyaaaaa/kostyaaaaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.